-George Osborne was elected as the Member of Parliament for Tatton, Cheshire, in June 2001.
+George Osborne was elected in June 2001.
 He replaced Martin Bell and became the youngest Conservative MP in the House of Commons.
 He was elected for a second term in May 2005.

 George is married to the writer Frances Osborne.
-They have two young children.
+They have two teenage children.